 The function returns ok if the server terminates with the expected reason.
 Any other reason than normal, shutdown, or {shutdown, Term} causes an error report to be issued using logger(3).
+An exit signal with the same reason is sent to linked processes and ports.
 The default Reason is normal.